 That’s a good question!
-And as you might guess, the answer really depends on you and your project.
+And as you might guess, the answer depends on you and your project.

 Are you in the middle of this internal debate?
 If so, here are a few reasons why you might choose to fictionalize your memoir:

 I tend to be rather straightforward, so I apologize if I’ve offended you.
-It’s just that there are stories that are fascinating and others which might make a good short story, or as a fellow ghostwriter and good friend of mine would say, “That sounds like a newspaper article!”
-If you need to add some content and pizzazz, consider turning your book into a novel that’s just based on your life story.
+It’s just that there are stories that are fascinating and others that might make a good short story.
+They are fodder for a good newspaper article or an anecdotal story for a cocktail party.
+If you need to add some content and pizzazz, consider turning your book into a novel that is inspired by your life story.

-It’s easy to disguise most people’s identities in your book by simply using an alias.
-It is common to change names, or even just use Dr. Q. instead of Dr. Quincy, to protect the identity of a character.
+It’s easy to disguise most people’s identities in your book by simply using another name.
+Some authors just use initials, like calling Dr. Quincy, Dr. Q. to protect the identity of a character.
 However, your brother is your brother and there is no way to get around that.
-Your family is more than likely to know whom you’re talking about if you discuss your brother, as they know him just as well as you do.
+Your family will know whom you’re talking about even if you call him by another name.

 Most people fudge the facts a bit in a memoir, not worrying if Grand Central Station was truly crowded on Christmas Eve back in 1965.
 It’s hard to remember such a minor detail and the small handful of people that do probably won’t make a ruckus if you get it wrong.
 Still, if some of these facts are important to you and you don’t want to worry about getting them all correct, why not turn your memoir into a novel?

-Of course, in the end the decision to fictionalize your memoir is up to you.
+Of course, in the end, the decision to fictionalize your memoir is up to you.
 If you have a fascinating story, one that works as is, keep it nonfiction.
-When you can keep the real timeline in tact and still have a fascinating story, it’s the best course of action.
+When you can keep the real timeline intact and still have a fascinating story, it’s the best course of action.

 Additional articles you might find helpful: